ruuda/musium/docs/index.md

 # Musium

-Music metadata indexer and mediaserver.

-Musium is an <abbr>HTTP</abbr> server that exposes a collection of flac files and their metadata to the local network, with an <abbr>API</abbr> to query the library.
-Musium is designed to scale to hundreds of thousands of tracks, and it can run in resource-constrained environments such as a Raspberry Pi.

-Built upon the server is a web-based library browser that can play back tracks on a Chromecast.
+Music playback daemon with a web-based library browser.

+Musium is an album-centered music player designed to run on an always-on device connected to speakers.
+Playback can then be controlled from anywhere on the local network.

+## Features

+ * Respects album artist and original release date metadata.
+ * Designed to scale to hundreds of thousands of tracks.
+ * Optimized to run in resource-constrained environments, such as a Raspberry Pi.
+ * Responsive design, supports both for mobile and desktop.

 ## Getting started